 Fig 3c.
 Ultrasound may also detect a bladder tumour if it is > 1cm

 Fig 4.
-Flexible cystoscopy is easily done under local anaesthesia in the clinic
+Flexible cystoscopy is easily done under local anaesthesia

 i) Early (superficial) Stage